Retail brokers cheer stomach-churning volatility

 Stock trading volume appeared to return to more normal levels on Wednesday, when the Dow and the Standard & Poor's 500 index rebounded 3.9 percent, said Morgan Stanley's Dennis.

-(Reporting By Jed Horowitz, additional reporting by Elizabeth Dilts; Editing by Andrew Hay)
+(Reporting By Jed Horowitz, additional reporting by Elizabeth Dilts; Editing by Andrew Hay and Frances Kerry)